-Preventing diagnosis delays of lung cancer12 Nov 2021 | Jodi Newton
+Preventing lung cancer delayed diagnosis & misdiagnosis12 Nov 2021 | Jodi Newton

-Jodi Newton, a specialist medical negligence lawyer at Osbornes Law summarises the report and findings below.
+Jodi Newton, a specialist medical negligence lawyer at Osbornes Law, summarises the report and findings below.

 The investigation found that: